PHOTOS: LSU baseball defeats Mississippi State

 Wednesday Night

 Thunderstorms likely this evening.
 Then a chance of scattered thunderstorms overnight.
-Low 66F.
+Low 67F.
 Winds SE at 10 to 15 mph.
 Chance of rain 80%.
-Localized flooding is possible.

 Humidity: 84%